 Sewing needle

-Dealing with yarn ends: Sewing yarn ends in as you go along makes the finishing process much easier and means that you are less likely to loose stitches or make errors with your tension.
+Dealing with yarn ends: Sewing yarn ends in as you go along makes the

 Hook Changes:

-This month you will work using 4.5mm (4mm) hook throughout
+will work using 4.5mm (4mm) hook throughout

 Pattern Repeat: